 Time, impressions, thinking, feeling, logic, fate, intuition, spontaneity.
 Croquis versus oil paintings!
 Oil paintings via croquis.

-My First Impressions paintings are kind of a visual form of rapid cognition.
-I slowly make oil paintings from croquis, quick impressions, without consciously studying what’s actually there for any notable amount of time.
-They’re informationally bare bones fleshed out with emotion.
+First Impressions paintings are kind of like a visual form of the rapid cognition Gladwell talks about.
+I slowly make oil paintings from croquis, impressions, without consciously studying what’s actually there for any notable amount of time.
+They’re informationally bare bones fleshed out with just emotion.
 The human form paintings are based on intuition, emotion, and imagination with elements of fate, honesty, and truth.

-Lucky for me, I’m being presented with the book over a year into making the paintings.
-Had I even heard of Blink before them, I wouldn’t have touched the idea.
+Lucky for me, I’m seeing this book over a year into making the paintings.
+If I had even heard of Blink before the paintings, I don’t think I’d have even touched the idea.
 Certainly not like this… and I’m finding these paintings extraordinarily satisfying.

-Art and love can be pretty much the same thing.
+Art and love are pretty much the same thing.

 Blink day was weird.
 Really weird.
 And this is crap!
 Of course crap in the most magical dreamy sense… like, unicorn poop or something.